fabiana2611/fabiana2611.github.io/_posts/2022/abr22/2022-04-13-softwarearch-part2.md

 <h4><u id="SOA">Orchestration-Driven Service-Oriented Architecture (SOA)</u></h4>

-<p style="text-align: justify;><em>SOA, or service-oriented architecture, defines a way to make software components reusable and interoperable via service interfaces.
+<p style="text-align: justify;"><em>SOA, or service-oriented architecture, defines a way to make software components reusable and interoperable via service interfaces.
 Services use common interface standards and an architectural pattern so they can be rapidly incorporated into new applications. </em><a href="https://www.ibm.com/cloud/learn/soa">[6]</a></p>

 <ul>
   <li><b>Business services:</b> the entry point on the top of architecture</li>